Overview of Killer Labz Noxious

 I have always seen Killer Labz around, but never had a chance to check them out…until now.
 Killer Labz has unique product packaging for one, which at times, can be a determent to the actual product.
 This is not the case with Killer Labz, thankfully.

 We got to test out Noxious, Killer Labz pump agent, and it was pretty solid.
 Four different pump enhancing ingredients makes this product effective at producing the pump you need to lead to the recovery you want.
 Overall, a solid pump product that does as advertised.
+For our top pump recommendations however, check out this guide.

 Testing Results and Ratings